AdamW19/LaunchBot/README.md

 - We would like to thank [splatoon2.ink](https://splatoon2.ink/) for the rotation API.
 - A majority of the rotation commands, the help commands, and the error parsing comes from [ktraw2's Splatbot](https://github.com/ktraw2/SplatBot).

+- All other libraries used to make LaunchBot can be found in the given `requirements.txt`.

 # License
 This repo is licensed under the GNU General Public License v3.0.
 Please visit [the license](LICENSE) for more information.